FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 #### Complete a release git-flow process

 Once the version is approved by QA, the 'hotfix' git flow can be completed.
-The command 'mvn jgitflow:hotfix-finish' performs actions which are quite similar to the ‘release-finish’:
+The command <i>mvn jgitflow:hotfix-finish</i> performs actions which are quite similar to the ‘release-finish’:

 - Merges the 'release' branch back into ‘master’